1301 N Broadway Los Angeles, CA 90012 (323) 540-4346 Email

 With each project, FreelandBuck aims to create distinct spaces that contribute to a more stimulating, aesthetically engaging, and challenging world.
 The firm’s architecture and public art work is noteable for its visual richness, intricate spatial sequences, cultural reference and use of drawing, as both design method and autonomous form of work.

 FreelandBuck is a winner of the Architectural League of New York’s Emerging Voices Prize in 2019.
-They were named a finalist for the 2018 MoMA PS1 Young Architects Program, a member of Architectural Record’s 2017 Design Vanguard, and a winner of the 2017 AIA LA Next LA Award for their project, Second House.
-Other recent projects include Stack House, a residential project in Los Angeles that was both designed and developed by FreelandBuck; MINI Living Urban Cabin in Los Angeles; Parallax Gap, an installation originally commissioned by the Smithsonian’s American Art Museum that will be exhibited at North Park Center in Dallas in 2019; and the Los Angeles headquarters of Hungry Man Productions, among other residential, commercial, and cultural commissions.
+They were named a finalist for the 2018 MoMA PS1 Young Architects Program, a member of Architectural Record’s 2017 Design Vanguard, and a winner of the 2017 AIA LA Next LA Award and a 2019 Merit Award from AIA New York for their project, Second House.
+Other recent projects include Stack House, a residential project in Los Angeles that was both designed and developed by FreelandBuck; MINI Living Urban Cabin in Los Angeles; Parallax Gap, an installation commissioned by the Smithsonian’s American Art Museum; and the Los Angeles headquarters of Hungry Man Productions, among other residential, commercial, and cultural commissions.

 David Freeland is a licensed architect in California and New York with over 15 years of experience practicing architecture.
 He has worked on award winning residential, commercial, urban and institutional projects with FreelandBuck, and previously with Michael Maltzan Architecture, Roger Sherman Architecture and Urban Design, RES4, and AGPS.
 He is a frequent collaborator with developers and planners, with a focus on projects in Los Angeles including his public prize winning entry for the 2006 Prop-X competition.